haroohie-club/HeiretsuTranslationBuild/README.md

 The patch can either be built as a Riivolution patch or a directly patched Wii ISO.

 ### Riivolution Patch
-1. Copy your ripped Suzumiya Haruhi no Heiretsu wbfs to `original/R44J8P.wbfs`, then run `setup.bat`.
+1. Copy your ripped Suzumiya Haruhi no Heiretsu wbfs to `original/R44J8P.wbfs`, then run `setup.ps1`.
-2. Run `build.bat` or run `build.ps1` with the following command line arguments:
+2. Run `build.ps1` with the following command line arguments:
     * `-heiretsuCli` with the location of your HaruhiHeiretsuCLI executable.
     * `-wiinject` with the location of your Wiinject executable.
     * `-devkitPro` with the location of your devkitPro installation folder.